 I'll look at community responses and innovative ideas, too, and help you to think more imaginatively, creatively and positively about what's possible, and - if you are enquiring on behalf of someone else - how you might work together to come up with other ideas and solutions.

-I can't advise you what to do - those decisions lie with you, or with the person about whom you're enquiring - but what I can and will do is provide you with a 'crash course' in understanding care and support options focused around you or the person you are concerned with - including the ordinary goods, services, activities and opportunities that may help make sure as good a life as possible is enjoyed.
-Our discussion will take into account yours and/or the person's interests, his or her personal history, and their approach to life, as well as any physical or mental ill health issues.
+I can't advise you what to do - those decisions lie with you, and/or with the person about whom you're enquiring - but what I can and will do is provide you with a 'crash course' in understanding care and support options focused around you or the person you are concerned with - including the ordinary goods, services, activities and opportunities that may help make sure as good a life as possible is enjoyed.
+Our discussion will take into account yours and/or the person's interests, their personal history and approach to life, as well as any physical or mental ill health issues.

 I'll explain some of the key words and phrases you may come across - such as 'personalisation', 'direct payments', 'NHS continuing health care' - and point you in the right direction in terms of what to ask for, and who to contact.

 The session will give you information, insight, understanding, ideas, knowledge - and as many options as possible.

 Before we have our session, I'll ask you to complete by email a simple form setting out your particular concerns and queries, so I can start the session having already carried out any background research that is specific to your situation.
 If during the session we explore other issues about which I might need to do some further research for you, that information will be emailed to you within 48 hours.
 If your situation is especially complex, I may suggest we arrange to have an additional session.
 But I will aim to help you as much as possible in the first session.

 If you work in central London or on the south coast and have somewhere where we might meet privately, we can arrange to do this face-to-face.
 But it's not a problem if not, as we can also have our session via Skype.

 As one person put it to me recently,

 "You have saved me hours and hours of research, trawling on the internet but not understanding what I need